 (1) Learning is a vulnerable experience.

-Imagine sitting in a classroom in a country where you don’t speak the language.
-You are going to feel uncomfortable, unsure, and vulnerable.
-Even when children all speak the same language, neurodivergent children often have social, communication, and processing weaknesses that make it hard to know what is going on around them, which can create anxiety.
-If children have academic struggles, they are also going to have some anxiety about how their performance compares to classmates around them.
+Neurodivergent children often have social, communication, and processing weaknesses that make it hard to know what is going on around them, which can create anxiety.
+If children have academic struggles, they are also going to have some anxiety about how their performance compares to classmates.
 Because learning is a vulnerable experience, we have to make relationships at school feel safe and stable before any quality learning can take place.

 (2) They left their safe people at home.

-Learning to leave your safe people at home, the ones who have soothed you from the time of your birth, is a big deal for incoming preschoolers and Kindergarten students.
-This step is such a huge deal that it can take kids anywhere from a week to a month to a school year to fully adjust to this new normal of having a home family and a school family.
+Learning to leave your safe people at home, the ones who have soothed you from the time of your birth, is a big deal for incoming preschoolers and Kindergarteners.
+This step can take neurodivergent kids anywhere from a week to a month to a school year to fully adjust to this new normal of having a home family and a school family.
 The most important things parents can do during this transition is to build a relationship with teachers so that you can show your child that you trust the adults caring for them during the day.
-If you are unsure about your child’s teacher, it’s likely your child can feel your uncertainty which may cause them to feel more anxious when they are away from you.
+If you are unsure about your child’s teacher, it’s likely your child can feel your uncertainty which may cause them to feel more anxious.
+Talk to a school administrator if your concerns persist.

 (3) They can’t predict what’s going to happen.